 There’s approximately 60 beaches on the Sunshine Coast in Australia, plus tons of coastal towns, parks and tourist trap centres spanning over 40 miles.
 So you could be there months exploring it all.
 But I’ve kept this write up to three of the most popular towns and their surrounding attractions.

-Moololabar
+Visit Moololabar

-If you have kids or just want to say you saw a shark while in Aus then Mooloolabar is also home to the ‘Sunshine Coast Sea Life Centre‘.
+If you have kids or just want to say you saw a shark while in Australia then Mooloolabar is also home to the ‘Sunshine Coast Sea Life Centre‘.
 (I may have had a small panic when a shark swam over me!
 But no I wasn’t in the water – I was safe in the sea life Centre!)

-Maroochydore
+Visit Maroochydore

-If you carry on driving north from Mooloolabar you get to Maroochydore – I’ve only ever driven through here but my last trip we stopped for a little lunch break….
+If you carry on driving north from Mooloolabar you get to Maroochydore – I’ve only ever driven through here but my last trip we stopped for a little lunch break because tucked away on a quiet street there’s a great rooftop bar called the very helpfully, ‘The Rooftop Bar’.
+Even their glasses as branded so.
+You can read more it here.

-Noosa
+Visit Noosa

 This really is a seaside town at heart.
 It’s all about units and self catering rather than hotels as people come for weeks at a time.
 (If you love a rose and rest break then this is for you.
 If you get restless then a lazy long weekend would probably suit better).

-My last trip in 2023 we stayed at the Sofitel.
+My last trip in 2023 I stayed at the Sofitel.
 The rooms were huge with dining tables and mini kitchen area.
 This is the hybrid of self catering and hotels!
 But with free bubbles on arrival and all day every day – we got our moneys worth!
 The staff were super friendly and excellent turn down service.

 Things to do in Noosa

 Definitely don’t miss a morning walk through Noosa’s National Park.
 I recommend morning as, especially in summer, it will be too hot by lunch.
-And ideally that it’s cloudy!
+And ideally it’s cloudy!
 That scorching sun is hard to walk in.

 The walk up had seriously stunning scenery.
 Just take lots of water with you and have your phone charged – photo ops galore!